nicolasparada/blog/content/posts/passwordless-auth-server.md

 respondJSON(w, user, http.StatusOK)
 ```

-First we extract the ID of the authenticated user from the request context, we use that to fetch the user.
+First, we extract the ID of the authenticated user from the request context, we use that to fetch the user.
 In case of no row returned, we send a `418 I'm a teapot` or an internal error otherwise.
-Lastly we just respond with the user 😊
+Lastly, we just respond with the user 😊

 ### Fetch User Function